xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_vendor_experience.md

 The vendor can use the "Re-send" link to send the invitation once again.
 This may be helpful if the original invitation is not received, lost or deleted by the recipient.

 The invitation that is sent to new vendor staff members contains a link they should use to log in to the store and complete their registration.
-Once a new vendor staff member has used that link and logged it, the invitation status will be updated to "Accepted":
+Once a new vendor staff member has used that link and logged in, the invitation status will be updated to "Accepted":
 ![mvp_invitation_accepted.png]({{site.baseurl}}/attachments/ref_6X7UpEq6/mvp_invitation_accepted.png)
+The vendor will be able to see the date and time of the invitation acceptance.